 [ Skip Main Nav ]

+Bachelor of Science in Health Administration with concentrations**

-Master of Health Administration
+Master of Health Administration concentrations:

 *Maryland residents completing undergraduate degree programs will earn an emphasis rather than a concentration in a particular area of study.